DMikaia/intro-dm/README.md

 ### Useful resources

-- [Anime.js](https://animejs.com) - This helped me to do a little svg changing animation
+- [Anime.js](https://animejs.com) - This helped me to do a little svg morphing and animation

 ## Author